5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Haswell-Broadwell.md

 - There will be a few reboots during installation.
 Boot from the new "Install macOS" Partition until it's no longer present in the Boot Picker
 - Next, Boot into macOS Ventura.

-Once the installation has finished and the system boots it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by macOS.
+Once the installation is completed and the system boots it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by the newer version of macOS.
 We will address this next in Post-Install.

 ## Post-Install
 OpenCore Legacy patcher can re-install components which were removed from macOS, such as Graphics Drivers, Frameworks, etc. This is called "root patching".
 For Wintel systems, we will make use of it to install iGPU and GPU drivers primarily.